Upgrade Redpanda in Kubernetes

 rpk cluster license info

-This command will display the current license details, including the expiration date.
+This command will display the current license details, including the expiration date and whether any enterprise features are active.
 For example:

 LICENSE INFORMATION